Between 1867 and 1974, various cities in the United States had unsightly beggar ordinances, which were retrospectively also dubbed ugly laws.

 The ramifications of these laws speak volumes.
 The ripple effects of these laws are still being felt today.

-Is it really so difficult to understand why those of us with disabilities fight so hard to be listened to?
+Is it so difficult to understand why those of us with disabilities fight so hard to be listened to?

 Ugly Laws.

-Google it.
+Google them.

-Think about it.
+Think about them.

 No comments: